 Many children in foster care have never had a birthday cake or birthday party.
 We provide kits that contain everything needed for a small birthday celebration.
 1 Birthday book as a “gift” for example: “Happy Birthday to You” by Dr. Suess, 1 box of cake mix, 1 container of icing, candles, 4 balloons, 1 pack of plates, 1 pack of napkins, various decor: party hat, birthday banner, noisemakers.
 The Birthday in a Box kits, are distributed to children in foster care by their CASA Advocates.
-These kits were made possible by a grant from The Junior League of Alexandria and were assembled by The Beta Club at Rosenthal Montessori.
+The kits were assembled by The Beta Club at Rosenthal Montessori and Just Dance for a cause.
+Our 2018 Sponsor was The Junior Leauge of Alexandria and our 2019 sponsor is The Central Louisiana Community Foundation.

 Thanks to generous seamstresses, we are now providing weighted blankets for children in foster care who have autism or special needs.
 Weighted Blankets provide pressure and sensory input and are used as a calming tool or for sleep.
 The pressure of the blanket provides proprioceptive input to the brain and releases a hormone called serotonin which is a calming chemical in the body.
-These blankets make a huge difference for our special needs children in foster care and we are so thankful to the seamstresses who donate their time & talent.
+These blankets make a huge difference for our special needs children in foster care and we are so thankful to our seamstress, Mrs. Rebeeca, who donates her time & talent.

 If you want to request a weighted blanket for a child in foster care, Please follow this link https://goo.gl/forms/Qm0HRQJVctfZTeTs1

 We have many requests for cribs ($150), twin beds ($150), and bunk beds ($350).
 Often, a foster home is willing to accept a sibling group, but does not have the beds needed for them.
 Let us know if you’d like to make a donation towards a bed for a child in care.